Rogie Vachon: Boston Bruins

 After two disappointing seasons in Detroit, the Red Wings traded Vachon to the Boston Bruins in the summer of 1980 for fellow netminder Gilles Gilbert.
 In Boston, Vachon served as a mentor to rookie goalies Marco Baron and Jim Craig, who had starred for the US National Team at the 1980 Winter Olympics.
 Vachon played 53 games for the Bruins and improved his numbers marginally from his time in Detroit; he also won more games than he lost for his first time since leaving Los Angeles.
 However, in the playoffs, things went poorly as the Bruins were swept in three games by the Minnesota North Stars and surrendered twenty goals in the process.
 Vachon allowed five goals in the first game, then gave up six in game two before getting pulled.
 He gave up five more goals in game three and ended the playoffs with a 5.85 goals against average.
 In the 1981–82 season, Baron took over the starting job from Vachon, who played 38 games as the back-up.
 Vachon's final NHL appearance came in the 1982 playoffs, when he played one period in relief of starter Mike Moffat in a 7–2 loss to the Quebec Nordiques.
 He faced just three shots in twenty minutes and allowed a power-play goal to Peter Stastny.
 Vachon hung up his pads for good six days later.

+Post-playing career

+In February 1983, Vachon became an assistant coach in charge of goaltenders.
+Three months later, he signed a deal to become an assistant coach on a full-time basis to replace Brad Selwood.

+In the middle of the season, Vachon was approached by Kings owner Jerry Buss with an offer to be general manager.
+On January 30, 1984, he was formally hired to be the general manager of the Kings, succeeding George Maguire.
+In his first full season as GM for the campaign, he approached Pat Quinn, a former teammate with him on the Houston Apollos who had just finished his studies at law school; Quinn coached the next three seasons but resigned.
+It was Vachon that decided to oblige the request of Marcel Dionne to be traded (much to Dionne's surprise, as he did not expect it to go so quickly) in March 1987.
+The following summer saw him oversee the acquisition of Wayne Gretzky from the Edmonton Oilers.
+He also served as interim head coach of the Kings on three separate occasions.

+In June 1992, he was replaced as GM for assistant Nick Beverley and given a promotion to serve assistant to the chairman under team owner Bruce McNall, although the job effectively became a position dedicated to public relations.
+He was named team president in 1995 and served for a season.
+He served as a team ambassador for the team until 2008, although he has made occasional appearances for the team since, such as handing off the Kings Stanley Cup champion banner with Marcel Dionne for the home opener in 2014.